Achieve Workforce Agility by Engaging Independent Contractors

 As the independent workforce continues to grow, it will begin to account for an increasingly larger portion of economic activity.
 As businesses begin to incorporate contingent labor into their workforce, they will need to have a well-defined strategy to manage contractors, freelancers, and gig workers.

-Independent professionals are in demand, and that means they often have the upperhand when it comes to choosing the clients to work with.
-In order to be competitive for the top tier of this talent pool, enterprises will need to take the specific needs of independents into account.
+Independent professionals are in demand, and that means they often have the upper hand when it comes to choosing the clients to work with.
+To be competitive for the top tier of this talent pool, enterprises will need to take the specific needs of independents into account.

 The long-term solution here is creating a centralized program for independent contractor engagement.
 A program allows companies to connect with and hire the talent they need.
 Working in the background is the infrastructure for finding, sourcing, engaging, paying, and managing talent.
 Having these policies and procedures in place is attractive to independent professionals and will help keep your company compliant and running smoothly.